pingcap/docs/dev/reference/tools/syncer.md

         2 rows in set (0.001 sec)
         ```

-        - It's critical to persist this configuration change to disk, so that it's reflected if the MySQL service restarts.
-        - Because existing connections will keep the old value, we recommend against using the `SET` statement to dynamically chnage these settings.
         - If one of the settings is not correct, you should change the configuration file on disk and restart the MySQL service.
+        - It's critical to persist any configuration changes to disk, so that they're reflected if the MySQL service restarts.
+        - Because existing connections will keep old values of global variables, you should *not* use the `SET` statement to dynamically chnage these settings.

-3. Check user privileges.
+4. Check user privileges.

     1. Check the user privileges required by mydumper for full data export.